 One Day Tokyo Trip Itinerary- visit Tokyo in one day

 Start your Japan trip by doing one of the most Japanese things: eating sushi!
-Many say the best and freshest sushi in Tokyo is in Tsukiji as the restaurants there have their fish delivered to them directly from the Toyosu Fish Market.
+Many say the best and freshest sushi in Tokyo is in Tsukiji, as the restaurants there have their fish delivered directly from the Toyosu Fish Market.

 09:15 Travel to Tokyo Skytree